 A collaboration of Digital Artist Chris Ziegler with Dancer Unita Gay Galiluyo and Composer Hugo Paquete.

 Ovid's ‘pygmalion’ redefined - a body in morphogenesis.
-A solo performance, where the dancer is using digital, visual, sensory sonic and also material interactions to create a corpus of images and generated sounds.
+A solo performance, where the dancer is using digital, visual, sensory sonic technology and haptic material interactions to create a corpus of images and generated sounds.

-The dance has three parts as a trilogy: The performance begins with an invisible body.
+The dance has three parts: The performance begins with an invisible body.
 Movement can only be recognized through an interactive light costume.
-In the second part the dancer is feeling and filling another’s body white glowing skin.
-In the third part of the trilogy the dancer’s own skin is his object of interest, moving inside a semitransparent cocoon.
-The cocoon tears apart and she finally performs a concert with acoustic traces of breathing and movements of a past dance, which CORPUS never fully reveals, creating an visual and acoustic imaginative space through movement
+The light figurine develops shape and character, finally exhausting itself.
+In the second part the dancer is filling out another’s body skin.
+A glowing body animates the space.
+In the third part of the trilogy the dancer’s own skin is his object of interest, moving in a semitransparent cocoon.
+The cocoon tears apart and the dancer interacts with acoustic traces of his recorded breathing and movements of past dances.
+CORPUS uses complex electronic media, simple flash lights and material interactions with costumes, generating a haptic, visual and acoustic imaginative space through movement.

 is partly based on scenes from 'corpus pygmalion'

 , which premiered Dec 2011 at Center fro Art and Media, ZKM Karlsruhe, Germany